Malkhut she'b Malkhut

 Today, we focus our energies at Malchut.
 This is Malchut in Malchut, the Grounding of the entire Tree of Life.
 We are here, in this world of countless wonders.
 This is where we must realise the energies of the Tree.
 This is the space in which and for which we have responsibility.
 The light radiates at the base of the spine.

-We are challenged to be true to ourselves and to our world, to perceive our own unfolding uniqueness, while maintaining our integrity and authenticity in a world full of difficulties and confusions.
-This journey was a journey of discovery.
-To seek and discover the traces of all the sefirot which are hidden in this realm.
-We are the beings who can recognise the sparks which are hidden in this place, that We and Creation may expand through this hidden consciousness.
+It is a constant challenge to be true to myself and to my world, to perceive my own unfolding uniqueness, while maintaining my integrity and authenticity in a world full of difficulties and confusions.
+This journey is a journey of discovery.
+To uncover the traces of all the sefirot which are hidden in this realm.
+We are beings that can recognise the sparks which are hidden in this place, that We and Creation may expand through this hidden consciousness.

-It is not always easy to know our own uniqueness.
-There are so many voices that live inside us and around us demanding that we conform to models fashioned by others.
+It is not always easy to know my own uniqueness.
+There are so many voices that live inside me and around me demanding that I conform to models fashioned by others.

-How are we to know the way which is right for us at this moment?
-How are we to realise our own integrity?
+How am I to know the way which is right for me at this moment?
+How am i to realise my own integrity?
 Perhaps by pausing long enough from our hectic lives to find out how we are really thinking, feeling and sensing our reality.
-To release the “should’s” from the “ought’s” long enough to meet ourselves and so to unfold through our own honesty.
-By daring to announce and accept ourselves as we are, that we might then be available to our world and to ourselves.
-We already are the One we need to be.
+To release the “should’s” from the “ought’s” long enough to meet myself and so to unfold through my own honesty.
+By daring to announce and accept myself as I am, that I might then be available to those around me and to myself.
+I am able to see the One I am to be.

-I release the tensions that keep me from being fully present in my world.
-I become available to the inner whisper of direction as I accept myself and my world.
-I am ready to stand with my People at the place called Sinai.
-I am ready to hear the Word that supports my World.
+I release the chordings that keep me from being fully present in my world.
+I listen carefully for the inner whisper of direction as I gratefully accept myself and my world.
+I am ready to stand with all People at the place called Sinai.

 Reflections